jtsiomb/libgoatvr/README.md

     make               # build
     sudo make install  # to install it

-On windows try running the cmake client, then press configure and generate.
+On windows try running the graphical cmake program, then press configure and generate.
 This will most likely create a visual studio project, which can be opened and compiled, linked and optionally installed from within visual studio.

 In either case, when running cmake you can choose a number of options, including which of the optional modules you want to build.
 Try running `cmake-gui` or